The University of Wisconsin–Madison

 Hoofers got its name from a person being “on the hoof” or moving on their own power.
 Since its inception, Hoofers’ members have prided themselves on their ability to provide quality instruction and safe, reliable equipment for members to use.
 Many graduate students participate in Hoofers because it gives them an opportunity to meet new people while engaging in a recreational activity.

 At UW–Madison, some believe that the student experience isn’t complete until one learns about the proud tradition of Wisconsin athletics.
 From basketball to hockey to wrestling, over 20 men’s and women’s teams compete each year.

 Students who are interested in getting a unique gameday experience should consider attending one of Wisconsin’s home football games in Camp Randall stadium.
 The red-clad fans, boisterous students, and UW Marching Band contribute to an experience you won’t forget.
 Men’s hockey and men’s basketball games typically bring in the next largest crowds at the Kohl Center.
 The women’s hockey team is top-ranked and has brought repeated national championship titles home to the LaBahn Arena.
 Women’s volleyball games at the UW Fieldhouse are always exciting and fun to watch.

 Students can also attend certain games for free, thanks to many promotions offered by the Athletic Department.
 For more information and to enter the student lottery for season tickets, visit uwbadgers.com.

 Events Around Town

-Taste of Madison: Local restaurants showcase tastes of their fare in this weekend-long event on Capitol Square.
+Taste of Madison: Local restaurants showcase tastes of their fare in this Labor Day weekend event on Capitol Square.

 Madison Marathon: Conquer the capitol on this route, usually taking place in the cooler weather of November.